 What is PETG Plastic?

-Low-molding temperature also makes PETG highly compatible for applications requiring deep cuts, die cuts, and precise molding.
+Low-molding temperature also makes PETG highly compatible with applications requiring deep cuts, die cuts, and precise molding.

 It also has good bonding properties with solvents or adhesives.
-The set of handy properties makes PET plastic suitable for manufacturing techniques like bending, drilling, thermoforming, die-cutting, 3D printing, routing, and other heat-forming fabricating methods.
+The handy properties make PETG plastic suitable for manufacturing techniques like bending, drilling, thermoforming, die-cutting, 3D printing, routing, and other heat-forming fabricating methods.